 Very large or very small values in the Population field can give results that may seem unintuitive.
 If the mean of the population field is much bigger than 1 (for example, as with city populations), the default search radius might be very small, resulting in small rings around the input points.
 If the mean of the population field is much smaller than 1, the calculated bandwidth might seem unreasonably large.
 In these cases, you may want to enter your own search radius.

-Extract by mask
+Extract by mask [link]

 This tool extracts the cells of a raster that correspond to the areas defined by a mask.
 Its usage is summarized below.